dylanxhernandez/ucvd-legacy/README.md

 - `Right bottom corner of screen` - use this area of the screen to move the crosshairs to aim.
 - `Center bottom of screen` - use this area of the screen to shoot projectiles.

-## Play a Demo Online
-You can experience the game through the following demo link [here](https://ucvd-legacy.netlify.app).

 ## Play Locally

 ### Play Directly in Your Browser